arachnys/cabot/_posts/2014-01-08-quickstart.md

 Getting started is easy using [docker-compose](https://docs.docker.com/compose/).

-You can either set it up behind you're own reverse proxy (e.g. nginx) or use [Caddy](https://caddyserver.com/)
+You can either set it up behind your own reverse proxy (e.g. nginx) or use [Caddy](https://caddyserver.com/)

 ### Step by step